angular/angular/aio/content/tutorial/first-app/first-app-lesson-02.md

     </code-example>

-1. Run this command to build and serve the your app.
+1. Run this command to build and serve your app.

     <code-example format="shell" language="shell">